BREASTFEEDING BENEFITS

 HOW DO I KNOW IF MY BABY IS GETTING ENOUGH TO EAT?

 There are several concrete ways to determine if your baby is eating well.
-First, pediatric health care providers will be monitoring your baby’s weight frequently in the first few weeks to ensure good weight gain.
-The goal is for a newborn to regain his birth weight by 2 weeks of age and then gain 1 ounce per day or 7 ounces a week for the first 12 weeks of life.
-After 12 weeks of age, babies slow down their growth and gain 1/2 ounce per day or about 3 1/2 ounces per week.
+First, Pediatric health care providers will be monitoring your baby’s weight frequently in the first few weeks to ensure good weight gain.
+The goal is for a newborn to regain his birth weight by 2 weeks of age and then gain 0.7-11 ounces per day or 5-8 ounces a week for the first 12 weeks of life.
+After 12 weeks of age, babies slow down their growth and gain 1/2 ounce per day or about 3 to 6 ounces per week.
 Therefore, if your baby is gaining appropriately, you are feeding your baby enough.

 Second, what goes in must come out!
-Watching your baby’s output can help you see how well he is doing.
+Watching your baby’s output can help you see how well he is doing, especially in the first few weeks as it shows the baby's hydration status.
 If you see an appropriate number of diapers for your baby, you can usually count on a good weight gain.

 The usual expectation for wet diapers with a newborn is: